sav-che/TL-2/Authors/Biroli, Giovanni {std. Biroli} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 173](https://www.biodiversitylibrary.org/item/103859#page/183/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 173](https://www.biodiversitylibrary.org/page/33265370) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Biroli, Giovanni {std.
 Biroli}|first entry]] for this author

 ### Author

-\* Biroli, Giovanni (1772-1825), Italian agronomist and botanist, professor of agriculture at the University of Pavia, later professor of botany at the University of Torino and head of the Botanical Garden of Torino 1815-1817. (*Biroli*).
+\* Biroli, Giovanni (1772-1825), Italian agronomist and botanist, professor of agriculture at the University of Pavia, later professor of botany at the University of Torino and head of the Botanical Garden of Torino 1815-1817.
+**Abbreviated name**: *Biroli*

 #### Herbarium and types